 Abbot Point has one operating terminal, North Queensland Export Terminal (NQXT or T1).
 Coal is supplied to T1 by rail, and services customers in the Newlands and Collinsville area and a number of Bowen Basin mines.
 Tugs, operated by Bowen Towage Services (a joint venture between Svitzer and Glencore), also service the port.

 Pilotage is currently provided by Port of Townsville on behalf of Maritime Safety Queensland.

 NQBP own and operate the newly refurbished Marine Offloading Facility (MOF), located just to the south of T1.
-This infrastructure is a common-user, multi-functional facility and allows for safe and efficient operations, including the delivery of a replacement stacker reclaimer for AAPT.
+This infrastructure is a common-user, multi-functional facility and allows for safe and efficient operations, including the delivery of a replacement stacker reclaimer for NQXT.

 Earmarked as a port with significant potential to become not only one of Queensland’s, but one of Australia’s most valuable, intergenerational multi-commodity trading ports, the Port of Abbot Point has potential for expansion.

 The Abbot Point Growth Gateway Project (APGGP) was transferred to NQBP during the 2015-16 financial year.
 We welcomed the project, and have committed to getting the balance right – sustainably developing a world-class port and protecting the unique environment that surrounds it.